VantivLabs/RaspberryPi.CSharp/README.md

 # Unboxing the Raspberry Pi

-Each team (limited to the first ten teams) that is interested in accepting the Raspberry Pi Vantiv challenge will receive this kit: http://www.canakit.com/raspberry-pi-starter-ultimate-kit.html.
-In thinking about a hardware challenge at the hackathon we had many questions:  would attendees already have a Raspberry Pi?
-Would they be able to travel with the hardware necessary to make things work?
-How difficult would it be to develop something in 24 hours and would the resulting product demo well?
-Would the Raspberry Pi be enough?
-Or would attendees want to interact with sensors that attach to the Pi?
+This repository leverages the follow kit : http://www.canakit.com/raspberry-pi-starter-ultimate-kit.html.

-There was only one way to find out and that meant ordering a device and...well....hacking!
-The ultimate starter kit from CanaKit seemed to be a good fit for what we are trying to achieve.
+The ultimate starter kit from CanaKit seemed to be a good fit for learning about the Pi.
 The kit has everything needed to get up and running quickly and has enough extras to allow for creativity.

 Here's the initial packaging and the contents after opening: